K.J. Wright only considerable question mark as healthier Seahawks prepare to host Packers

 But with Carson feeling “full speed, ready to go,” according to Carroll, what will Penny’s contributions against the Packers actually look like?

 “Well we’ll have to see when we get to the game,” Carroll said with a wry smile.
 “He certainly did a great job last week.
 It was great to see him bust out like that.
-It’s good for any young guy to have that ball game for the confidence and all of that.
+It’s good for any young guy to have that ballgame for the confidence and all of that.
 He’s going to play.
 He’ll be in the game.”

 Still, with a roster touting three running backs — Carson, Penny and Mike Davis — who have notched a 100-yard rushing game this season, there are only so many carries to go around.